evildeamond/RotNCrypt-v2/README.md

 ##Future Plans##

 What I Want to Add
-[ ] Extended Encryption from just ROT to other forms
+-Extended Encryption from just ROT to other forms
-[ ] Add Dictionary checks for most likely results
+-Add Dictionary checks for most likely results